-The combined number of home sales in Arkansas’ four largest markets were up more than 8% in November, putting the residential real estate sector on a path toward two consecutive years of increases.
+The combined number of home sales in Arkansas’ largest markets were up more than 8% in November, putting the residential real estate sector on a path toward two consecutive years of increases.

 The combined home sales value was up more than 10% for the month.

 There were 1,417 homes sold during November in the four large market areas measured by The City Wire’s Arkansas Home Sales Report, up 8.17% compared to November 2011, and up 22.9% compared to November 2010.